Order of the Jarls of Baelder: Beliefs

-According to Anti-fascistische Actie Nederland, in the 1990s the OJB belonged to the international network of Satanic Nazi organizations which the ONA played a pivotal role.
+According to Anti-fascistische Actie Nederland, in the 1990s the OJB belonged to the international network of Satanic Nazi organizations in which the ONA played a pivotal role.
 The OJB denied being Nazis.
 Instead, the society claimed to have advocated pan-European neo-tribalism which involved celebration of the rich tapestry of cultural diversity of humanity, study of Aryan traditions and heritage, pursuing the "aeonic destiny of Europe" and the emergence of the elitist super race as an element of the unfolding of variant global/continental cultural forms.
 The activities of the OJB which functioned as a spiritual and heritage group for people of any race or religion included such activities as rock climbing, hang gliding, hiking and the study of runes.